-Choose menu "Forwarding → Port Triggering", you can view and add port triggering in the screen as shown in Figure 4-34.
-Some applications require multiple connections, like Internet games, video conferencing, Internet calling and so on.
-These applications cannot work with a pure NAT Router.
-Port Triggering is used for some of these applications that can work with an NAT Router.
+Choose menu "Forwarding Port Triggering", you can view and add port triggering in the next screen (shown in Figure 4-47).
+Some applications require multiple connections, like Internet games, video conferencing, Internet telephoning and so on.
+Port Triggering is used for some of these applications that cannot work with a pure NAT Router.

-Figure 4-34 Port Triggering
+Figure 4-47 Port Triggering